Health Centers and Ongoing Health Care Delivery

 MMI Peru - Arequipa, Peru

-In 2010, physical therapy and optical programs were initiated.
+In 2010, physical therapy and optical programs were initiated in Arequipa by MMI.
 Both programs are currently housed in temporary premises in Arequipa, along with services in dentistry and OB-GYN.
-We keep growing and we currently have added services in dentistry and OB-GYN.
+We are continually growing and we have since added services in dentistry and OB-GYN.

-MMI Peru is planning for a new health centre to consolidate the office, optometry, physical therapy, dental and OB- GYN programs in one building.
+MMI Peru is in the planning process for a new health centre to consolidate the office, optometry, physical therapy, dental and OB-GYN programs in one building.

 MMI supports Residency Training Programs to assist local physicians to become ophthalmologists, including additional fellowship training in retina, anteriorsegment, oculo-plastics and corneal specialties.
 Residency Training Programs are facilitated by MMI Partnering Health Centers.
 Dr. Jimmy Borda has recently completed his retina fellowship in the Dominican Republic and has returned to Bolivia to serve those in need.